-Zuppa Toscana basically means Tuscany Soup and a classic zuppa Toscana is normally a soup made from kale, potatoes, sometimes cannellini beans, onion and carrots.
+Zuppa Toscana means Tuscany Soup and a classic zuppa Toscana is normally a soup made from kale, potatoes, sometimes cannellini beans, onion and carrots.
 The main difference with the Olive Garden is the Italian sausage.

-I chose an milder Italian sausage for this soup but I did add some red pepper flakes.
+I chose a milder Italian sausage for this soup but I did add some red pepper flakes.
 You can definitely make it spicier by using a spicy Italian sausage, and adjust the red pepper flakes to your liking.

-Usually heavy cream is added to this soup but I used half and half which has a lower fat percentage than heavy cream.
-If you don’t like kale, spinach can also be used.
+Heavy cream is usually added to this soup but I used half and half which has a lower fat percentage than heavy cream.
+If you don’t like kale, you can also use spinach.
 This soup is delicious and comforting, all in one pot, easy to prepare totally satisfying.
 Every spoonful is loaded with chunks of Italian sausage and potatoes.